Icinga/icingaweb2/doc/about.md

 # <a id="about"></a> About Icinga Web 2

+Icinga Web 2 is a powerful PHP framework for web applications that comes in a clean and reduced design.
+It's fast, responsive, accessible and easily extensible with modules.

 ## <a id="about-installation"></a> Installation

 Icinga Web 2 can be installed easily from packages from the official package repositories.